A vital relationship key

 - See our differences as growth points

-- Learn to enjoy moments of being ‘at one’ with each other
+- Enjoy moments of being ‘at one’ with each other

-- Also be able to be totally separate yet still feel connected.
+- Be able to be totally separate yet still feel connected.

-The most important thing about this dance is to recognize it is happening, not to make it wrong and seek to understand it instead.
+The most important thing about this dance is to recognize it is happening and not to make it wrong, seeking to understand it instead.